Topics included in this article:

 If this is the first camera you are registering, you'll need to add a location first, either during this wizard or by selecting the Locations tab and choosing "Add Location."

-2. When the registration window pops up, the first prompt asks you to enter your mobile number to receive a link to download the mobile app.
-If you would prefer to register via the web console, you can ignore this first step and click "Next" at the bottom right.
+2. When the registration window populates, the first prompt asks you to enter your mobile number to receive a link to download the mobile app.
+If you would prefer to register via the web console, you can ignore this first step, and click "Next" in the bottom right.

 4. Select Ethernet for the camera connection type.